 Next up in the evolution of the undergarment, we have the braie and codpieces.
-Now the braie was more of a loose fitting trouser type garment which was tied around the waist. can you imagine the hassle it must have been just to relief oneself.
-This is were codpieces come into play.
+Now the braie was more of a loose-fitting trouser type garment which was tied around the waist. can you imagine the hassle it must have been just to relieve oneself?
+This is where codpieces come into play.
 A codpiece was fitted to a braie in front which allowed men to go about their business without having to removed the entire braie.
 This piece was either buttoned or tied closed in front.

-Interesting stuff hey, but now what about those famous "tightie whities".
-They also came about in the 1930's and was inspired by actually inspired by mens bikini styled bathing suits...can you believe.
-Authur Kneiblers was looking for way to increase sales for the company he worked for, hard times during the recession.
-He had received a post card from a friend in France with an image of a man in a bikini inspired bathing suit.
-And that is when it struck Authur to manufacture the Y front brief, combining the looks of the bikini and the support of a jock strap.
-Considered to be a high risk at the time, but ultimately ended being a great success since it first hot the sales floor. the nly challenge was the boxer short at this point
+Interesting stuff hey, but now what about those famous "tighty whities".
+They also came about in the 1930s and was inspired by actually inspired by men's bikini styled bathing suits...can you believe.
+Arthur Kneiblers was looking for a way to increase sales for the company he worked for, hard times during the recession.
+He had received a postcard from a friend in France with an image of a man in a bikini inspired bathing suit.
+And that is when it struck Arthur to manufacture the Y-front brief, combining the looks of the bikini and the support of a jockstrap.
+Considered to be a high risk at the time, but ultimately ended being a great success since it first hit the sales floor. the only challenge was the boxer short at this point

-The 70's and 80's saw the tranformation of underwear from basic apparel in mundane one colour palettes, to a more fashionable item with designs.
+The '70s and '80s saw the transformation of underwear from basic apparel in mundane one colour palettes, to a more fashionable item with designs.
 Underwear took a form and shape of being tighter and sexier with bold and flashier prints.
 Mutating from aa purely functional garment to a lifestyle and fashion statement.